ArdaxHz/publoader-extensions/README.md

 - `get_updated_chapters(self) -> List[Chapter]` Returns a list of newly released chapters.
 - `get_all_chapters(self) -> List[Chapter]` Returns all the chapters available for a series, uploaded or not uploaded. ***Must be provided if possible.
 Returning None will skip checking if chapters have been removed, an empty list will remove the chapters for that series.***
 - `get_updated_manga(self) -> List[Manga]` Returns a list of untracked newly added series.
-- `run_at(self) -> datetime.time` A time object of when you want the extension to be run.
-As the bot is run hourly, having the minute set as anything other than zero will not run the extension.
+- `run_at(self) -> datetime.time` A datetime or time object of when you want the extension to be run.
+If this is a datetime object, the extension will only be run on the day specified (year and month are ignored).
+If this is a time object, the extension will be run daily.
+Having the minute parameter set as anything other than zero will not run the extension.
 - `clean_at(self) -> Optional[List[int]]` The days you want to run the extension as if it is a fresh run.
 This allows the bot to check for duplicate chapters, chapters not uploaded and chapters needing to be deleted.
 Allowed values: `None` to disable this, `[]` for the default day (wednesday), an int value in the range 0-6 (inclusive) for the day of the week, e.g. `[0, 3]` for mondays and thursdays.
 - `daily_check_run(self) -> bool` If you want the bot to run daily at 1am to catch any chapters that may have not been uploaded.